DataBiosphere/data-browser/analytics/hdgar-book/readme.md

 * If you need to delete the previous build results, you can use the `clean` command:

   `jupyter-book clean ./ --all`

+## Updating the report

+* In `user-analytics.ipynb`:
+  * Replace the two mentions of each time period with the new time periods
+  * Update the two time period variables
+  * If necessary, adjust page breaks, `split_vertical` parameters, `rows_limit` parameters, and/or cell order to make the tables pack more neatly into the pages of the PDF

+* In `data-analytics.ipynb`:
+  * Update the DCP release passed to `hca.plot_ethnicity` and given in the description following it